Tunnel Reservoir

 The Final LCCP describes how the proposed transaction and related agreements conform to and fulfill all requirements of the 2003 Settlement Agreement and Stipulation.

-On September 18, 2022 , the California Public Utilities Commission approved PG&E's donation of fee simple title to 6,982 acres at the Pit River and Tunnel Reservoir planning units to the California Department of Forestry and Fire Protection (CAL FIRE) and related actions.
+The donation of land at the Pit River and Tunnel Reservoir planning units to the California Department of Forestry and Fire Protection (CAL FIRE), and the establishment of a conservation easement held by Shasta Land Trust were finalized on February 28, 2023

 Updated Revised Final Land Conservation and Conveyance Plan - Tunnel Reservoir (Lands to be donated to CAL FIRE)

-At its September 19, 2018 meeting, the board adopted a final Land conservation and Conveyance Plan for lands to be donated to CAL FIRE at the Tunnel Reservoir planning unit located in Shasta County, California.
+At its September 19, 2018 meeting, the board adopted a final Land conservation and Conveyance Plan for lands to be donated to CAL FIRE at the Pit River and Tunnel Reservoir planning units located in Shasta County, California.
 The board approved a revised final LCCP on November 17, 2021 and updated the Final LCCP on July 27, 2022.

 The Updated Revised Final LCCP describes how the proposed transaction and related agreements conform to and fulfill all requirements of the 2003 Settlement Agreement and Stipulation.